 The game was envisioned to have some Dating Sim elements; this is why there are so many plot important women and so few men.
 The idea was dropped due to the storyline making all of Link's potential choices unavailable in some fashion.

 The final battle with Ganon was originally going to be a Colossus Climb, and was dropped for the same reasons as the first person mode.
-Though it would later be implemented in Super Mario Galaxy which shared a good chunk of the same development team.
+Though it would later be implemented in Super Mario Galaxy with Megaleg, which shared a good chunk of the same development team.